Store-and-Forward Teledermatology: Definition, Benefits, and Applications

 - Follow-up care for patients with chronic skin conditions

-The main benefits of this technology are:
+The three main benefits of this technology are:

 - Reduces the patient waiting time from a few weeks to less than 48 hours